loskutovanl/study/README.md

-# study for skillbox Go modules
+# study for Go modules